revolution-messaging/revere-personify-api/README.md

 #### How do I use uploads with Revere Personify?

-Uploading files to Revere Personify is a three step process.
+Uploading files to Revere Personify is a two step process.
 It's important to understand each process to ensure your uploads are successfully stored to Amazon and reported to Revere Personify.

 **Step 1 &mdash; Request the URL and fields**